GoreIshan/XTernWorkAssessment/WorkAssessmentInfo.md

 # Estimated Time
 One of the first things I noticed while looking through the data was at how consistent the average cooking time is across all the restaurants.
-Looking at "RestaurantsVsCookTimeGraph.pdf", it becomes apparent how despite the overwhelming amount of choices of food to choose from, most people will have to wait at least 30 minutes before getting their food.
+Looking at "RestaurantsVsCookTimeGraph.png", it becomes apparent how despite the overwhelming amount of choices of food to choose from, most people will have to wait at least 30 minutes before getting their food.
 But how long?
 It's not just a matter of cook time, it's also a matter of how long the drive will take.

 Consequently, I created the program located in "XTernProjectEstimatedTime.R".
 This R code enables anyone to simply say what restaurant they would like to order from, and their current location, and the code will generate an estimated time for how long they should expect to get their food.